Care Support Solution

 Caregivers are now able share this data in real time, reducing the time required for manual entry and preventing late reports and miscommunication.

-Matching customer value
+Matching customer value with cutting-edge technology solutions.

 In the future, Konica Minolta will fuse its strength in sensor technology and image recognition with ICT to provide services based on customer value, not only in caregiving facilities, but homes, hospitals, and other environments as well, in order to help support customer needs.